-You might need help because you can’t work, or because you’re spending more money than usual on things like travelling to appointments.
+You might need help because you cannot work, or because you’re having to spend more money than usual on things like travelling to appointments.

 Disability Benefits

-There are benefits available if you have a disability or cancer and need financial help.
+You might be eligible for financial support if you’re diagnosed with sarcoma.
 For example, if you’re unable to work.
-Also, if your cancer is terminal, you may be entitled to special rules which help you get benefits faster.
+If your sarcoma is terminal, you may be entitled to special rules which help you get benefits faster.

 Personal Independence Payment (PIP)